theodorosmalezidis/Affordable_Housing_Production/Section 1 - Project Overview/README.md

 ![completed_projects](/Section%201%20-%20Project%20Overview/images/completed_projects_by_borough_graph.png)
 *Bar chart for Completed Projects by Borough.
 This visualization was created with ChatGPT after importing my SQL query results*

+The results follow the same pattern as the distribution of projects across boroughs.

 ## 3. CONSTRUCTION TYPES